belgif/thematic/URI/iceg_uri_standard_draft_TO_EDIT.md

 **Rule 1**: the HTTPS or HTTP URI scheme must be used as the basis for the definition of the URIs.<br><br>
 Although it is only one of the possible URI schemes allowed by [IANA](#IANA), there is a growing consensus within various standardisation communities ([OGC](#OGC), [INSPIRE](#INSPIRE), [W3C](#W3C)) to use the HTTP(S) URI scheme.
 From all possible schemes, HTTP(S) is the most universal applied scheme with support for dereferencing.
-Dereferencing an identifier is the process which returns information about the entity the identifier describes.
+Dereferencing an identifier is the process which returns information about the resource the identifier describes.

 **Rule 1.1**: HTTPS is the recommended scheme.
 New applications should use HTTPS for their URIs.
 HTTP forwarding to HTTPS may be enabled for a domain to support users, but the to-be-used and shared identifier URI is the HTTPS based.
-URIs which only difference in the usage of the scheme, namely HTTP and HTTPS, should identify the same entity.
+URIs which only difference in the usage of the scheme, namely HTTP and HTTPS, should identify the same resource.

 **Rule 2**: All URIs must be defined following this pattern: